andrew-t/dubstep/README.md

     cd dubstep
     npm install -g .

+If you use `gopass` add `export PASSCLIENT=gopass` to your bash profile or whatever.

 ## Storing credentials

 Go to the website for which you want to set up two-factor authentication and have it display the credentials as text rather than a QR code.
 Then run `dubstep`: